TheNinth7/evcc-garmin/README.md

 2. In `manifest.xml`, check the new device in the supported device list.

-3. Configure device-specific features in the app (full-featured glance, vector fonts, etc.).
+3. Configure device-specific features in the `monkey.jungle` build file (see [Root Folder `/`](#root-folder-)).
+The default feature set is a good starting point.
+You can launch the app in the simulator to evaluate whether any adjustments are needed.
+For example:

+   - If the app reports that vector fonts are not supported, switch to static fonts—or to static optimized fonts if standard sizes overlap.
+   - If out-of-memory errors occur during testing, consider switching to Tiny Glance mode, limiting support to a single site, and removing the system info view.
+   - If watchdog errors occur (indicating that execution is taking too long), simplify complex calculations.
+   - If the select/enter button is in an unexpected position, change the rotation angle from 30° to another supported option.

-4. In `icons/generate.json`, enter the icon/font sizes for the new device.
-See the [Folder `icon/`](#folder-icons) for more information.
+4. Generate the icons for the new device following the steps described in [How to Generate Icons for a New Device](#how-to-generate-icons-for-a-new-device).

-5. Run `/icons/generate.bat` to generate the icons

-6. Test in the simulator (see [Contributing](#contributing))
+6. Test in the simulator (see [above](#to-run-the-app-in-the-garmin-simulator))

 7. Export the project (`CTRL+SHIFT+P` → `Monkey C: Export Project`) and upload the `.iq` file to the Connect IQ Store